 - The wisdom of a Declaration of Trust

-This article examines the Bible doctrine of trust.
+This article examines the Bible doctrine of trust as applied to churches.
 A church can operate according to the principles of the New Testament only should she apply the doctrine.
 God entrusts a New Testament (“NT”) church to her members.
-He wants each church to operate and organize according to his precepts as laid out in the New Testament.
-According to the New Testament, a church is to be a spiritual entity only.
+He wants each church to operate and organize according to His precepts as laid out in the Bible.
+According to the NT, a church is to be a spiritual entity only.
 A spiritual entity cannot hold property or money, sue, be sued, enter into contracts or act legally in any way.
 Only a temporal entity can do those things.

 God wants members of His churches to give to Him, not to their churches.
 If church members (a church is made of her members ) give to a church, that church gives to herself.
 Of course, many believers in non-NT churches while giving to the churches they are members of, not to God, believe in their heart they are giving to God.
 I believe God will honor their giving, even though not according to knowledge, understanding and wisdom.
 However, when one grows to understand the truth about giving to God, he has a responsibility to begin to do things God’s way.

-This article will answer the question, “How can a church give to God?”
+This article will answer the question, “How can a church organize such that the church complies with Bible principles?”
 The answer in a nutshell is by complying with Bible teaching on the matter.
 There is only one Bible way to do so.
 That is by following the Bible concept of trust.

 2. Trust is a Bible concept

 Some meanings of trust, as given in the 1828 Webster’s Dictionary, are:

 - Confidence; a reliance or resting of the mind on the integrity, veracity, justice, friendship or other sound principle of another person.
 He that putteth his trust in the Lord shall be safe.
 Proverbs 29:25.